jorgeferminrl/js-master/README.md

 06 - Conditionals - AND, OR, NOT EQUAL; Greather than, Less than, Greather equal, Less equal

 07 - Switch - Switch allows to check different conditions

+08 - For - Is a control structure which loops the specified times